apoco/cycle-electron-driver/README.md

 * `iconPath` - Path to the icon to show for the task
 * `iconIndex` - If `iconPath` contains multiple icons, the index of the icon to use for the task

+##### ntlmAllowedOverride$

+This sink should be an `Observable` of boolean values; when true, NTLM authentication is enabled for sites not recognized as being part of the local intranet.

 ##### quit$

 When this `Observable` produces a value, an application quit is issued.
 Use `exit$` instead to forcefully terminate.